Córdoba Athletic Club: History

-Like many Argentina sports and social clubs at the time, Córdoba Athletic Club was founded by English rail workers.
+Like many Argentine sports and social clubs at the time, Córdoba Athletic Club was founded by English rail workers.
 The exact date of the club's creation is unknown but is thought to be either 17 April or 15 November 1882.
+Other sources state that the club could have been established in 1867.

 For its first few years in existence the club would be dominated by British expatriates and the official language at the club would be English.
 Originally, the club was founded as an athletics club.
 Rugby would only appear at CAC in 1898.
 For a time the club also played football, until it became professional in Argentina in 1931, being abandoned by the club.

 As the only club in the province for a long time, CAC had to travel down to Rosario for competition.
 There, CAC would often compete with that city's oldest club Atlético del Rosario.
 The ties between both clubs remain strong today.

-Although one of the most successful in the province, Córdoba Athletic as so far failed to make any impact on the national scene, unlike fellow Córdoba clubs such as Tala and La Tablada, which have both reached the Nacional de Clubes final.